2010 BBC Sports Personality of the Year Award: Helen Rollason Award

-The first award of the night, the Helen Rollason Award, was awarded to the co-founder and boss of the Williams Formula One team.
-Since 1986, Williams has been confined to a wheelchair, but despite this the team have won sixteen Formula One World Championships, becoming the third most successful team in the sport's history.
+The first award of the night, the Helen Rollason Award, was awarded to Frank Williams, the co-founder and boss of the Williams Formula One team.
+Since 1986, Williams has been tetraplegic, but despite this the team have won sixteen Formula One World Championships, becoming the third most successful team in the sport's history.
 Damon Hill presented Williams with the award.

 Young Sports Personality

 The shortlist of three for the Young Sports Personality of the Year was whittled down from a longlist of ten, which featured footballer Conor Coady, taekwondo athlete Jade Jones, wheelchair racer Dan Lucker, gymnast Sam Oldham, table tennis player Liam Pitchford, tennis player Laura Robson, and swimmer Emma Saunders.
 The panel deciding the shortlist was chaired by broadcaster John Inverdale, and also featured BBC Sport presenter Jake Humphrey, Blue Peter's Helen Skelton, Newsround presenter Ore Oduba, and former winners of the award Amy Spencer and Harry Aikines-Aryeetey.

 The award was presented by Zara Phillips and Denise Lewis.
 Tom Daley won the award for the third time, having won it in 2007 and 2009.